-One of the most common requirements for cannabis licensing is a well-built business plan.
+One of the most common requirements for a cannabis license is a well-built business plan.
 After all, there is little point in approving an application for a cannabis business if it looks likely to fail.
 Regulators want to see that you’ve made a plan for how your business will operate and grow, and to ensure that your plan lines up with all the relevant regulations.
-So craft your business plan carefully, and make sure it stays within the regulations for cannabis businesses in your area.
+So craft your business plan carefully, and make sure it stays within the regulations for marijuana businesses in your area.

-You will also need to be transparent about your standard operating procedures.
-SOP’s make up the day-to-day activity of your business, and its important to detail how you will handle all the procedures in a way that fits the cannabis regulations, and follows applicable workplace codes and regulations in your area.
+SOPs make up the day-to-day activity of your business, and its important to detail how you will handle all the procedures in a way that fits the cannabis regulations, and follows applicable workplace codes and regulations in your area.

 3. Strong Financials

-4. Real Estate
+4. Cannabis-Friendly Real Estate

 5. Background Checks